triggermesh/docs/docs/guides/doingatransformation.md

     - value: Martin
 ```

-If all components were created correctly, `sockeye` web interface will start
+If all the components were created correctly, the `sockeye` web interface will start
 showing modified events shortly:

 ![transformed event](../assets/images/transformation/sockeye.png)